IntelligentRoboticsLab/Joint-Rescue-Forces/README_CoSpace_in_Gazebo_ROS.md

 Robot models are under "\~/Joint-Rescue-Forces/src/csrobot\_ros/sdf" directory.
 The body color is changed automatically from the last character of the robot name.

+## Current progress of this package.
+Please visit [wiki](https://github.com/IntelligentRoboticsLab/Joint-Rescue-Forces/wiki/Progress_CoSpaceInGazeboROS.md) to know the current progress of developping.

 Edit date: 24 Mar.
 2019